xlladdins/xll/README.md

 but this can be turned off.
 If the check fails a `nullptr` is returned.
 Use `handle<T>::operator bool() const` to chech for this.

-If any arguments to a function call another function that creates a handle then the handle gets deleted after the outer function returns.
+If any arguments to a function call another function that created a handle, then the handle gets deleted after the outer function returns.
 To avoid repeated calls to `new` and `delete` put handles in their own cell and pass a reference to that as an argument.

-If you don't like seeing raw pointer values as doubles then roll your own encoder/decoder to display whatever suits your fancy.
+If you don't like seeing raw pointer values as doubles then roll your own encoder/decoder to display whatever tickles your fancy.

 ### Uncalced